-The manga version of the story turns it from heavily implications to an outright confirmation, though it does ever-so-slightly mitigate it by having the heiress raise her child to be able to fend for herself.
+The manga version of the story turns it from heavily implied to an outright confirmation, though it does ever-so-slightly mitigate it by having the heiress raise her child to be able to fend for herself.

 The season one episode "Eraser" has Section 9 facing off with a corrupt narc squad attempting to cover up a conspiracy.
 When the enemy brings out a Powered Armor, even Motoko doesn't stand a chance in a one-on-one encounter and gets her left arm blown off before being stomped into the pavement.
 What follows after Saito manages to save her at the last second is one of the few times in the franchise the Major gets absolutely livid, blasting the pilot's cockpit with an anti-armor rifle over and over with only one arm until he nearly suffocates to death out of raw payback.
 Don't fuck with the Major.